cobriniklab/chevreul/README.md

 `Chevreul` depends on a minimum R version \>=4.4 Get the latest stable `R` release from [CRAN](http://cran.r-project.org/).
-Then install `chevreul` and its dependencies using the following code:
+Then install `Chevreul` and its dependencies using the following code:

 ``` r
 install.packages("remotes")